BACKGROUND

 Is there enough suitable habitat in Scotland?

-Dr Deborah Brady’s team at The Lifescape Project has also recently produced a technical feasibility study, which highlighted the advantages of multiple releases, ideally involving at least 20 lynx with diverse genetic origins.
-They similarly concluded that Scotland already supports enough suitable habitat to maintain a viable population of lynx, with the northern and southern habitat networks likely to be able to support 200-250 and 50 lynx respectively.
+Research led by Dr David Hetherington in 2008 identified ±15,000 km2 of potential lynx habitat in Highland Scotland and ±6,000 km2 in Scotland’s Southern Uplands, with the two habitat networks separated by Scotland’s highly developed (and effectively impenetrable) central belt.
+In 2019, research led by Dr Thomas Ovenden again strongly supported the likely viability of a Eurasian lynx reintroduction to Scotland given the current extent of suitable woodland habitat.
+Dr Deborah Brady’s team at The Lifescape Project has also recently produced a technical feasibility study, which similarly concluded that Scotland already supports enough suitable habitat to maintain a viable population of lynx, with the northern and southern habitat networks likely to be able to support around 200-250 and 50 lynx respectively.

 Is there enough wild prey to support the return of the lynx?